How to Stop Cats from Scratching Furniture and Carpets

 While cat scratching is undeniably frustrating for homeowners, it’s also important to understand that this behaviour is not just normal for cats – it’s essential to their physical and mental well-being.
 Therefore, when confronted with a cat-scratching problem, here’s a list of common mistakes to avoid:

-- Punish or chastise your cat: Cat’s don’t act out a sense of wrong or right, therefore their decision to scratch is not an intentional act designed to be defiant or naughty.
-As the vets from Cornell Feline Health Centre point out, punishing your cat by yelling, spraying water or striking them only teaches your cat that it’s you, not the scratching behaviour, that brings this tirade of punishment.
-So the end result is that your cat will be terrified around you, more anxious and stressed, and more prone to destructive or self-soothing behaviours such as scratching.
+• Punish or chastise your cat: Cat’s don’t act out a sense of wrong or right, therefore their decision to scratch is not an intentional act designed to be defiant or naughty.
+As Cornell Feline Health Centre explains, punishing your cat like yelling or spraying water just makes them fear you, not the scratching behaviour.
+In the end, your cat may feel scared of you, more stressed, and even more likely to scratch.

-- Declawing your cat: Declawing your cat may sound straightforward, but it actually involves amputating the last bone of each toe on a cat’s paw.
+• Declawing your cat: Declawing might sound simple, but it’s actually a serious surgery that removes the last bone on each of your cat’s toes.
 It is a serious operation that comes with risks, such as reactions to anaesthetics, infections and bleeding and should only be considered in rare and extreme cases.
 It is important to remember, that a declawed cat, is a cat that cannot survive by itself as its ability to hunt has been removed, and it also leaves your cat defenceless against attacks from other cats or dogs.

-- Force them to use the scratching post: Many well-intentioned humans think they need to introduce their cats to the scratching post by carrying them over, lifting up their front legs and wiping their paws up against the post to show them how they can scratch it.
-But while this kind of practical approach may work when showing human children how to perform an action, it’s important to remember that we usually combine these demonstrations with explanatory language, which helps to get the meaning and purpose across.
-A cat will have no such context, of course, so this act of force can actually just make your cat highly anxious and stressed and deter them from going near that scratching post again.
+• Force them to use the scratching post: Many well-intentioned humans think they need to introduce their cats to the scratching post by carrying them over, lifting up their front legs and wiping their paws up against the post to show them how they can scratch it.
+This hands-on approach works for teaching kids, but it’s a different story for cats.
+They won’t understand what you’re trying to show them.
+Instead of helping, this can make your cat anxious and keep them far away from the scratching post in the future.

 Conclusion